 Over the three day residential workshop exciting projects were showcased, debates were held, and delegates were given the opportunity to creatively participate in this fascinating topic and examine the distinctive contribution of artistic practices to public and community engagement.
 The report captures many of these discussions of the challenges and benefits of collaboration, and reflections on relevant approaches to evaluation.

 On the 21st September we held our first launch of Mesh at the Ethics and Politics of Community Engagement Conference in Oxford, UK, followed by a second event at the Global Health Bioethics Network's Bioethics and Engagement Summer School in Kilifi, Kenya.

 After months of development Mesh is ready for the wider world and we look forward to sharing and developing it with you.

 A video of the launch is coming soon.

-For more information, visit the Mesh upcoming training and events page.
+For more information and dates visit our upcoming events page.

 Abstract There is wide acknowledgement of the need for community engagement in biomedical research, particularly in international settings.
 Recent debates have described theoretical approaches to identifying situations where this is ...